-- a) Milestone #1 Prerequisite for New (Prospective) Child Care Staff: Describe the requirements, policies and procedures for the search of the in-state criminal registry or repository, with the use of fingerprints required in the state where the staff member resides. - i.
-Describe how these requirements, policies and procedures apply to all licensed, regulated, or registered child care providers, in accordance with 98.43(a)(1)(i) and 98.16(o).
-Describe and provide citations is a break in service of a year or more.
+The criminal registry and repository using fingerprints in the current state of residency checks are completed on all licensed, regulated, or registered child care providers.
+However, the current state law requires that the checks are only done once unless there is a break in service of a year or more.
 Therefore, legislation was drafted to address allowing these checks to be conducted every five years for the 2017 legislative session but was not introduced.
 The legislation was listed to be introduced during the 2018 legislative session, however once again was not introduced.
 The DECE staff will work the LA's executive staff to have the legislation introduced during the 2019 legislative session.
-During consultation meetings to develop the State Plan this issue was discussed with entities (SCFS, CCR&R Head Start, etc..) in attendance.
+During consultation meetings to develop the State Plan this issue was discussed with entities (SCFS, CCR&R, Head Start, etc..) in attendance.
 In addition, it was also discussed at the roll-out of the new ABCQ standards in which child care providers are being made aware of this requirement.